 The amount of likes a photo receives has turned from a compliment into a form of social validation.
 How many followers you have determines how popular you are and the places you post determine how cool you are.
 Now, it’s not even worth it to pay for a nice meal without snapping a photo for your story.
 In the world of Instagram, if you didn’t post it, it didn’t happen.
-And at the same time, users can edit their photos with apps that can make them appear two sizes smaller in their bikini photos or remove all the blemishes from their selfies.

 Taking this harsh reality into account, Instagram decided to test out a new feature: hidden like and follower counts.